microsoft/DMF/DmfSamples/SwitchBar/README.md

     // OSR driver at PASSIVE_LEVEL.
     //
     moduleAttributes.PassiveLevel = TRUE;

     // These callbacks tell us when the underlying target is available.
-When it is available, the continuous reader is started.
+When it is available, the continuous reader is started
+    // and the lightbar on the board is initialized to the current state of the switches.
     // When it is not available, the continuous reader is stopped.
     //
     DMF_MODULE_ATTRIBUTES_EVENT_CALLBACKS_INIT(&moduleAttributes,
                                                &moduleEventCallbacks);